Data Handling for Class 4

-In this chapter, we deal with data handling.
-So, data handling with pictures and bars helps us see and understand numbers in a way that's easy and enjoyable.
+In this article, we will explore the basics of data handling and how it plays a crucial role in our daily routines.
+Data with pictures and bars helps us see and understand numbers in a way that's easy and enjoyable.
 These pictures help us understand the data better.
 It is like telling a story with pictures and it makes learning about numbers and information more fun and interesting!

 • Data Handling